ethaniel/rtsp-fps/README.md

 # What to do with this number?

 So let's say you know that your FPS is `30.039`.
 You can now have gstreamer fix the framerate with `videorate` by providing 30039/1000 (30.039) as a framerate.
-So even if PTS is not monotonically increasing in the original RTSP stream, you can still get a stable feed:
+So even if PTS is not monotonically increasing in some frames the original RTSP stream (which causes stutering), you can still get a stable feed:

 ```
 gst-launch-1.0 rtspsrc location=rtspt://user:pass@camera.com:5540/Streaming/Channels/101 ! \